 While it seems logical that a bad actor should be the one held responsible for his or her fraudulent actions, that’s not always the case.
 In many highly regulated industries, advertisers are responsible for their partners’ behavior as if it were their own.
-In other words: It’s your reputation on the line if one of your partners goes rogue.
+In other words: It’s your reputation on the line if one of your marketing partners goes rogue.

 For advertisers in certain industries such as finance, retail, education, and pharmaceuticals, regulations treat affiliate activities as if they were conducted directly by the advertiser.
 And federal agencies have been increasingly vigilant in monitoring and policing violations related to partner advertising, most notably those committed by prominent Instagram influencers in recent years.
 In response to these violations, the Federal Trade Commission has frozen advertiser assets, secured compensation for affected consumers, and even required brands to run corrective advertising to address their partners’ deceptive claims.

-Since third-party program management providers aren’t the ones ultimately responsible if things go sideways, it’s up to you as the advertiser to protect your own reputation.
+Since third-party affiliate management providers aren’t the ones ultimately responsible if things go sideways, it’s up to you as the advertiser to protect your own reputation.
 For that reason, it’s in an advertiser’s best interest to have total control over educating, monitoring, and potentially banning rogue partners.
-(Click here to see how TUNE’s Proactive Fraud Prevention gives you total control over protecting your program from bad actors.)
+(Click here to see how TUNE’s Proactive Fraud Prevention gives you total control over protecting your partnership program from bad actors.)

-When advertisers manage their partner programs directly, they are able to choose the kinds of partners they want to work with, set the policies they want affiliates to follow, and have the final say over who is or isn’t part of their program.
+When advertisers manage their marketing partnerships directly, they are able to choose the kinds of partners they want to work with, set the policies they want affiliates to follow, and have the final say over who is or isn’t part of their program.
 They can communicate with partners in whatever way works best for their business and schedule.
 They can establish rules and enforce compliance as they see fit.
 They can pay affiliates on their own terms, choosing how often and how much and in what currency.
 And the list goes on.

 When advertisers use a third-party network or vendor to manage their partnerships, they relinquish control over many of the elements above.
 That may not be a big deal if you don’t mind sharing your affiliates with your competitors or working only with the options you’re provided.
-But for advertisers who want to build the partner program of their dreams, only full control over their program and their relationships will make it possible.
+But for advertisers who want to build the partnership program of their dreams, only full control over their program and their relationships will make it possible.

 4. Direct partner management can save advertisers lots of cash.

-Managing partners directly helps advertisers to do more with less — more optimizing with less budget, for example.
+Managing marketing partnerships directly helps advertisers to do more with less — more optimizing with less budget, for example.
 With a SaaS solution that’s based on software pricing, and no professional services fees or cuts of commission to pay to agencies or networks, advertisers can really start racking up the savings.
 With more money left in the bank and deeper relationships with their partners, advertisers are free to spend more to drive better quality traffic or reinvest in their program.
 Either way, your bottom line and your partners will thank you.